Amalanda/Getting-and-Cleaning-Data/README.md

 1. *run_analysis.R*: The script with the analysis performed.
 2. *Tidy_Data_Set.txt*: The data set with the result from the analysis performed.
-3. *CodeBook.md*: A text file which indicate all the variables and summaries calculated, along with units, and any other relevant information?
+3. *CodeBook.md*: A text file which indicate all the variables and summaries calculated, along with units, and any other relevant information.
 4. *README.md*: The present document explains what the analysis files did.